zhaozhiming/react-native-android-backer/README.md

 ## API

-`React Native Android Backer` use the `react-navigation` [params](https://reactnavigation.org/docs/en/params.html) to do different things according to back button behaviors, params as follow:
+`React Native Android Backer` use the `react-navigation` [params](https://reactnavigation.org/docs/en/params.html) to do different things according to the back button behaviors.
+The params as follow:

 * disableBack：type is boolean, set `true` to disable back button event.
 * backPage && backPageParams： backPage's type is string，backPageParams's type is object, which were make back button to navigate to `backPage` with `backPageParams`.